Abhishek-Narayana/Photo-Filter/README.md

 Overview of the project

-This Project is an ultra fast solution to filter photos of any perticular person in large collection of images.
+This Project is an ultra fast solution to filter photos of any particular person in large collection of images.

+* Used face recognition library for image comparision which is highly accurate

 _______________________________________________________________________________________________________________

-Execution example:

-Enter primary face location ( complete path ) C:\Users\Abhishek\Desktop\Images\Dhoni.jpg
-Successfully read the primary face

-Enter folder path having image collection to compare face C:\Users\Abhishek\Desktop\Images\DhoniCollection Reading images....

-Total Time taken 80.8284813Second